 Results are then allocated on a six star scale, with one star representing a poor performance, while three stars is middle of the road.
-Before its recent efficiency improvements that took place over the last 12 months, Fujistu's Malaga data centre held a 3.5 star rating.
+Before its recent efficiency improvements that took place over the last 12 months, Fujistu's Malaga data center held a 3.5 star rating.

 The NABERS rating underlines Fujitsu's commitment to achieving its sustainability vision, which ultimately flows on to energy saving benefits passed on to our customers.
-In 2013, Fujitsu was the first company to be awarded a NABERS certification for its Noble Park data centre,” says Fujitsu Australia and New Zealand chief executive officer Mike Foster.
+In 2013, Fujitsu was the first company to be awarded a NABERS certification for its Noble Park data center,” says Fujitsu Australia and New Zealand chief executive officer Mike Foster.

 “The achievement of a four-star NABERS Energy rating demonstrates Fujitsu's ongoing commitment to increasing energy efficiency and reducing carbon emissions,” says NABERS National Program Manager Carlos Flores.

-According to Foster, Fujitsu consulted with the Uptime Institute throughout the design process of its Malaga data centre to ensure the upgrades achieve Tier IV as a design and constructed facility.
+According to Foster, Fujitsu consulted with the Uptime Institute throughout the design process of its Malaga data center to ensure the upgrades achieve Tier IV as a design and constructed facility.
 The company now has all the equipment and materials necessary, with construction works due to begin next month and scheduled for completion in June 2019.